Rigidity of Homogeneous Gradient Soliton Metrics and Related Equations: Introduction

-\begin{theorem} Suppose that $(M,g)$ is a compact locally homogeneous manifold and $q$ a local isometry invariant symmetric two tensor. \begin{enumerate} \item If $\mathring{F}(q)$ contains a non-constant function, then $(M,g)$ is a spherical space form. \item If $\mathring{W}(q)$ is non-trivial, then $(M,g)$ is a direct product of a homogeneous space $N$ and a spherical space form, isometric to $(N\times \mathbb{R})/\pi_1(M)$, or isometric to $(S^{n-1}(\kappa)\times\bbR^{1})/\Gamma$. \end{enumerate} In particular any positive function in $\mathring{F}(q)$ or $\mathring{W}(q)$ must be constant. \end{theorem} Note that in the statement of part (2) we allow $N$ to be a point, so that the space could be isometric to a spherical space form.
+\begin{theorem} Suppose that $(M,g)$ is a compact locally homogeneous manifold and $q$ a local isometry invariant symmetric two tensor. \begin{enumerate} \item If $\mathring{F}(q)$ contains a non-constant function, then $(M,g)$ is a spherical space form. \item If $\mathring{W}(q)$ is non-trivial, then either $(M,g)$ is isometric to a direct product of a homogeneous space $N$ and a spherical space form, isometric to $(N\times \mathbb{R})/\pi_1(M)$, or isometric to $(S^{n-1}(\kappa)\times\bbR^{1})/\Gamma$. \end{enumerate} In particular any positive function in $\mathring{F}(q)$ or $\mathring{W}(q)$ must be constant. \end{theorem} Note that in the statement of part (2) we allow $N$ to be a point, so that the space could be isometric to a spherical space form.

 The paper is organized as follows.
 In the next section we discuss preliminaries including the basic algebraic structure of the spaces $F$ and $W$ and the rigidity theorems for homogeneous spaces which we use to prove the structure theorems.
 In the next four sections we prove the results for $F$, $\mathring{F}$, $W$, and $\mathring W$.
 In the final section we discussion the application of the results to conformally Einstein and generalized $m$-Quasi Einstein metrics.
+We also include an appendix with a discussion of of these spaces of functions on K\"ahler manifolds.